This page was generated from docs/examples/ftir_functions/PyIRoGlass_Functions.ipynb. Interactive online version: Binder badge.

 Set paths to data

 The file names from the spectra (what comes before the .CSV) are important when we load in melt compositions and thicknesses.
 Unique identifiers identify the same samples.
-Make sure that this ChemThick.CSV file has the same sample names as the spectra you load in.
+Make sure that this ChemThick.CSV file has the same sample names as the loaded spectra.

 chemistry, thickness = loader.load_chemistry_thickness()